psyomn/slackedit/README.md

 Run with

-  slackedit
+    $ slackedit

 and you will start up the interface for this gem.
-You need qt4, and sqlite3 in order to run this.
+You need qtbindings (as well as qt4), and sqlite3 in order to run this.

 ## Contributing

+Developers are always welcome.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)